bwake2012/BackgroundFetchDemo/README.md

 # BackgroundFetchDemo

-This is a basic test program to demonstrate the new mode of background processing in iOS.
+This is a basic test program to demonstrate the new `BackgroundTasks` framework in iOS.

 I read a number of articles about the new framework: